hjdesulme/handelldesulme/content/blog/posts/been-thinking-about-graphs/been-thinking-about-graphs.md

 [^note]:
     Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
     This footnote also has been made with a different syntax using 4 spaces for new lines.

+    As someone who spent much of his life repressed, an unexpected benefit I've noticed about self-expression is that it feels good for goodness sake.
+It's its own reward.
+No ulterior motives.
+Just expressing how one feels in whatever way one wishes to.
+Feels freeing.